-No. Both weekend and one-day tickets include free access for an aid to disabled, as long as they can produce valid documentation, However, if they want to sleep at Genki's sleep hall, they need to purchase a sleep hall ticket,
+No. Both weekend and one-day tickets include free access for an aid to disabled, as long as they can produce valid documentation.
+Note, however, that if they want to sleep at Genki's sleep hall, they need to purchase a sleep hall ticket.

 Yes, you are, however, you must handle the sale yourself, and you may not sell it for more than what you've paid for it.
 If you don't have a buyer, we recommend that you make use of our Facebook group.

 Not at all.
 The only thing that matters is the bar code - we don't use the name on the ticket for anything.